-- 1. Begin with the tradeoff you are interested in studying.
+- 1. Begin with the tradeoff you are interested in studying. - Define the players, strategies, and payoffs. - 2.
+Add in features of interest. - e.g., Depreciation schedules, Tax reporting, etc. - 3.
+Let your model ebb and flow. - Add features to test whether conclusions are robust. - Delete features that are robust. - 4.
+Have fun and be creative.

-- You can start from many models that already exist.

-- Define the players, strategies, and payoffs.

-- 2. Add in features of interest.

-- Depreciation schedules

-- Mergers and acquisitions

-- Tax reporting

-- Inflation

-- 3. Let your model ebb and flow.

-- Add features to test whether conclusions are robust.

-- Delete features that are robust.

-- 4. Have fun and be creative.